SeanRoberts/docker-rails-2.3.5/README.md

 # Docker Rails 2.3.5

-Use this to develop legacy Rails 2.3 and Ruby 1.8.7 apps.
+Use this to develop legacy Rails 2.3 and Ruby 1.8.7 apps without having to build a legacy environment on your computer.
+Also use this to start an upgrade path to a more recent version of Ruby and Rails.

 ## A warning